Fishermen's Wharf Market

 Fishermen's Wharf Market, also known as Wharf Shed 1, is a large enclosed building that used to host Sunday markets in Port Adelaide.
 It is located in the Inner Harbor of Port Adelaide adjacent to the Birkenhead Bridge.

 History

 In the 1930s McLaren Wharf was redeveloped to accommodate the increase in volume of shipping coming through Port Adelaide.

 Market Closure

-It was open on Sundays from 9am to 4pm.
-Monday Public Holidays from 9am to 4pm.
+It was open on Sundays from 9 am to 4 pm.
+Monday and Public Holidays from 9 am to 4 pm.

-The Markets where closed in August/September 2022.
+The Markets were permanently closed in August/September 2022.